 It’s no secret fraudsters prey on finance departments for account information and as much money as possible.
 The procure-to-pay cycle is no exception to the fraudster’s attack.
 There are common procurement scams every organization should be aware of—especially SMBs.
 There’s the risk of sending fake invoices for payment.

-President of Doxey, Inc., Chris Doxey, shared three parts of the procure-to-pay cycle that could plummet the process if not controlled.
+Chris Doxey, the president of Doxey, Inc., shared three parts of the procure-to-pay cycle that could disrupt the process if not controlled.
 The top three crucial controls include segregation of duties, delegation, and system access.
 Doxey provided an extensive list of best practices to avoid procure-to-pay fraud.
 First, separate procure-to-pay responsibilities to various individuals throughout the procure-to-pay process.